arcadeangel/coinop4charity/docs/staff-coding/open-source-games/open-source-codes.md

-# Retired game codes
+# CC0 game codes

 These still exist inside `index.html` but have **no tile** on the live terminal.
-Staff test only.
+Staff can test, students can build using these as well these are CC0..

 | Code | What it was | Start it? |
 |---|---|---|